Dr Tomasina Oh

 - whether changes in SLC can help in early detection of diseases affecting the brain.

-I study both healthy and atypical populations, using a range of methods including behavioural experiments, neuropsychological tests and fMRI brain imaging techniques.
+To answer such questions I studied both healthy and atypical populations, using a range of methods including behavioural experiments, neuropsychological tests and fMRI brain imaging techniques.
 My doctoral research focused on characterizing SLC impairments in schizophrenia and how cognitive decline influences performance.
 This work led to collaborations examining the effects of IQ on neural function, and how previously reported neural abnormalities might be the result of cognitive decline rather than disease.

 - What can SLC impairments can tell us about language in the healthy brain?